WJ IV ACHIEVEMENT Age Grade Profile Sample

 - Easy-to-use test and cluster comparison procedures allow identification of achievement strengths and weaknesses.

-- New Oral Reading, Reading Speed, and Reading Comprehension tests provide diagnostically useful measures that are necessary for the evaluation of reading performance.
+- Oral Reading, Reading Speed, and Reading Comprehension tests provide diagnostically useful measures that are necessary for the evaluation of reading performance.

 - Qualitative checklists for each test in the Standard Battery provide important information that is critical to understanding student performance.